Most Effective Products

 Dallisgrass Control: How To Get Rid of Dallisgrass

-Dallisgrass is a grassy weed that appears during the warmer parts of the year.
+Dallisgrass, also called paspalum, sticky heads, Dallas grass, or water grass, is a grassy weed that appears during the warmer parts of the year.
 The plant is named after Georgia farmer A.T.
-Dallis who was a big supporter of the plant and brought it onto his pastures in the late 1800s.
-Little did he know that his name would be attached to a hated invasive weed which drives landowners crazy due to how hard it is to control.
+Dallis, who was a big supporter of the plant and brought it onto his pastures in the late 1800s.
+Little did he know that his name would be attached to a hated invasive weed that drives landowners crazy due to its hard control.

 Dallisgrass is a troublesome perennial weed, meaning that it will come back from its roots year after year.
-Dallisgrass invades all types of turf grass: Bermuda, St. Augustine, zoysia, buffalograss.
+It invades all types of turf grass: Bermuda, St. Augustine, Zoysia, and buffalograss.
 They are all unable to withstand its assault.

-Dallisgrass control requires persistence or else this unsightly grassy weed will become the turfgrass of your nightmares.
-Our simple DIY Dallisgrass treatment guide will show you exactly how to remove this terrible weed from your lawn.
+Dallisgrass control requires persistence, or this unsightly grassy weed will become the turfgrass of your nightmares.
+Our simple DIY dallisgrass treatment guide will show you how to remove this terrible weed from your lawn.

 Identification